 Updates and events

-Li lab published two papers in October, congratulations!
+MNI lab published two papers in October, congratulations!

 One paper, entitled “Multimodal Investigation of Dynamic Brain Network Alterations in Autism spectrum disorder: Linking Connectivity Dynamics to Symptoms and Developmental Trajectories”, was published in the journal Neuroimage (IF=4.7, Q1).
 This study employed concurrent electroencephalography (EEG) and functional near-infrared spectroscopy (fNIRS) techniques to investigate dynamic functional connectivity (dFC) patterns and neurovascular characteristics in children with ASD.
 This research is led by Prof. Rihui Li at the CCBS of UM and Dr. Guang Yang at PLA General Hospital.
 PhD student Yuhang Li is the co-first author of this paper (link).